Mathew-Gao/MainPage/README.md

 [End-to-End Data Warehousing Process Using SQL](https://github.com/Mathew-Gao/Design-Create-Database-using-SQL)

-* This repository presents a comprehensive report that demonstrates the end-to-end process of data warehousing, starting from the creation of tables to the development of a relational database, designing of star schemas, and the creation of user cases.
+* This repository presents a comprehensive report that demonstrates the end-to-end process of data warehousing for the Melbourne Business School settings, starting from the creation of tables to the development of a relational database, designing of star schemas, and the creation of user cases.
 The report also includes SQL code examples to illustrate and support the various stages of the data warehousing process.

 ![](https://github.com/Mathew-Gao/Mathew-Gao/blob/main/images/Database%20Schema.png)